intel/neural-compressor/docs/source/sq_medium_blog.md

 Once trained, an LLM could be fine-tuned for a wide variety of downstrean NLP tasks including conversational chatbots like ChatGPT, machine translation, text classification, fraud detection and sentiment analysis.

 ### Deployment challenges
+LLMs have two inference phases, i.e., prompt and generation, and the bottlenecks for these two phases are different.
+For the prompt stage, the foward pass is compute bounded, while the foward pass of generation phase with KV (key and value for attention) cache is primarily memory bounded. [^6]

+Acording to Gholami and et al[^5], the bandwidth of hardware increases about 1.4x every two years while the compute increases about 3.1x every two years.
+Additionally, multiple nodes are now required to serve extra large mdoels and bring the extra bandwith challenge between cross-node communication.

-LLMs show excellent performance in many tasks, and researches show that LLMs with bigger number of parmaters can have better performance[^1].
+On the other hand, researches show that LLMs with bigger number of parmaters can have better performance[^1].

 <div align="center">
     <img src="./imgs/model_scale_accuracy.png" />